suigin10/forge-neo-generation-notifier/README_en.md

 1. Place this folder inside Forge Neo's `extensions` folder.
 2. Restart Forge Neo.
 3. Open Forge Neo in your browser.
-4. Click `Enable notifications` in the bottom-right panel.
+4. Click `Enable notifications` in the notification panel at the bottom right.
 5. If the test notification appears, setup is complete.

 ---